cultural-impact-of-warfare

 The Moving Fortress: Fortified Camps (Castra)

 Every Roman army on the march ended the day by constructing a fortified camp, or castra.
-This practice, codified by the late Republic, eliminated the vulnerability of sleeping in the open and allowed legions to operate deep in enemy territory without fear of surprise attack.
+This practice, codified by the 2nd century BC, eliminated the vulnerability of sleeping in the open and allowed legions to operate deep in hostile territory without fear of night attacks.
+The process was a drill: within three to four hours, a legion of 5,000 men could dig a defensive ditch (fossa), raise an earthen rampart (agger) topped with a palisade of sharpened stakes, and lay out a precise grid of streets and tent rows.
+Each camp was a miniature fortress, equipped with granaries, a headquarters tent, and latrines.

 Engineering Destruction: Siege Engines and Fortifications